 Regulating a person’s sleep schedule has also been found to help boost immune systems.
 Insufficient sleep not only can affect your immune system’s ability to fight off infections but it can also affect a person’s ability to stay active, both very crucial to boosting an immune system.

-Silver Birch takes the many necessary steps it takes to keep your loved ones safe during their time at our assisted living facilities.
+Silver Birch takes the many necessary steps it takes to keep your loved ones safe during their time at our assisted living communities.
 Incorporating daily physical activities, a well-balanced diet, and proper hygiene are just some of the ways.
-Contact one of our facilities today to learn more about what it’s like living at Silver Birch.
+Contact one of our communities today to learn more about what it’s like living at Silver Birch.